 DR. LYNCH-WALSH: It's on page 18 as an observation, but it doesn't make it to the level of a finding or a recommendation, which you have fixed.
-But I'm just saying, it isn't that they don't know that they should have done it before, but they just didn't put it where it should have been.
+But I'm just saying, it isn't that they don't know that they should have done it before, but they just didn't put it where it should have that what -- what happened in Task 3 is you kind of engaged in asking for an opinion after they already did something instead of -- and so, basically, it's like you were led down the garden path that you could actually get an opinion on a past action.